Junwenlaw/junwenlaw.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "<u>Role of technology flexibility and grid coupling on hydrogen deployment in net-zero energy systems</u>"
+title: "Role of technology flexibility and grid coupling on hydrogen deployment in net-zero energy systems"
 collection: publications
 excerpt: "We use a multi-sector energy system model to examine how grid connectivity, hydrogen infrastructure, production flexibility, and negative emissions technologies shape competition among low-carbon hydrogen pathways."
 date: 2025-11-26